-- · A player has been injured or is ill.
-The injured or ill player must be involved in that team's sub/team change. - · During an interval. - · Immediately after a goal has been scored following a request from an on-court player for a tactical change.
-Note: check with your Centre if they are using this rule - · All injury/illness/blood stoppages are up to 30 seconds.
-The injured player must leave the court within the 30 seconds. - Both teams may make substitutions and/or team changes within the 30 seconds. - · If a team leaves a position vacant at a stoppage, a player may come on in this vacant position at the next break in play. - · Only the Primary Care personnel can come on to the court at the stoppage for Injury/illness. - · Coaching is allowed from the sideline provided all players other than the injured player stay on court.
+- · During an interval. - · All injury/illness/blood stoppages are up to 30 seconds.
+The injured player must leave the court within the 30 seconds. - · Both teams may make substitutions and/or team changes within the 30 seconds. - If a team leaves a position vacant at a stoppage, a player may come on in this vacant position after a goal is scored, at the next stoppage for injury illness or the next interval. - If a player comes on to the court at the wrong time, the player is sent from the court until the time they were allowed to enter the court.
+The umpire awards a penalty pass to the opposing team where the ball was when play stopped, with a player from the infringing team allowed in that playing area to stand out of play. - · Only the Primary Care personnel can come on to the court at the stoppage for injury/illness. - · Coaching is allowed from the sideline provided all players other than the injured player stay on court.